Wafaa-Almadhoun/Control-5-servo-motors-using-Arduino-UNO-R3-/README.md

 * [Setup](#setup)

 ## General info
-This project is to control 5 servo motors using Arduino UNO R3
+This project is to control 5 servo motors using Arduino UNO R3 simulated with TINKERCAD circuit , The servo motor is used in robotics to activate movements, giving the arm to its precise angle , so we used it with several projects like robot arm , spider robot and  robotic vehicle .

 ### 1-servo motor rotate 90 degrees .
 ### 2-servo motor rotate 90 degrees and back to 0 degree after 3 sec .
 ### 3- Control multiple servo motors using Potentiometer